TeamAOF/more-skylore/README.md

-# Skylore Addons
+# More Skylore
-Various addons used by the Skylore modpack
+Finite water, additional Botania flowers and other addons used by the Skylore modpack

 ## Features
 ### Aquafora